Be My Love

-"Be My Love" is a popular song with lyrics by Sammy Cahn and music by Nicholas Brodszky.
+"Be My Love" is a song written by Sammy Cahn and music by Nicholas Brodszky.
 Published in 1950, it was written for Mario Lanza, who sang it with Kathryn Grayson in the 1950 movie The Toast of New Orleans.
-The song was nominated for the Academy Award for Best Original Song in 1950 but lost out to "Mona Lisa".
-He recorded it on June 27, 1950, with Ray Sinatra's orchestra.
+The song was nominated for the Academy Award for Best Original Song in 1950 but lost to "Mona Lisa".
+Lanza recorded it on June 27, 1950, with Ray Sinatra's orchestra.